 The symptoms of SCD may look like other disorders or health problems.
 Always see your child's healthcare provider for a diagnosis.

 Most states check newborn babies for abnormal hemoglobin as part of routine newborn screening tests.
-State newborn screening includes tests for all newborns within the first few days of life.
+State newborn screening includes tests for all newborns in the first few days of life.
 These tests identify serious, life-threatening diseases.

 SCD may be found as part of newborn screening.
 Your family history, your child's medical history, and a physical exam are all included in the diagnosis.
 If the screening test shows SCD, a blood test called hemoglobin electrophoresis may be done.
 It can tell if your child is a carrier of sickle cell.
 It can also tell if your child has any of the diseases linked to the sickle cell gene.
 Other blood tests may also be done.